maxijonson/carbonoxide/README.md

 # Carbonoxide

-A template for building Rust game plugins for both Oxide and Carbon frameworks.
+A template for building Rust game plugins for both Oxide and Carbon frameworks with multi-file structure support so you don't have to write it all in one large file.

+Carbonoxide was used to build [Contracts](https://www.rustcontracts.com/): a time-rotating quest system.

 ## Features